People Who Plan for the Future, Live for Each Moment

 Living in the Moment

-We can be mindful of our present moment while planning for our future, so long as we are aware that daydreaming about fantasy lands will take us nowhere, (unless we are writing a fantasy movie script!)Whatever we are doing, we have to be in an awareness of it.
-When we are planning for the future, we must be aware of our thoughts and behavior in that moment.
+We can be mindful of our present moment while planning for our future, so long as we are aware that daydreaming about fantasy lands will take us nowhere, (unless we are writing a fantasy movie script!)Whatever we are doing, we have to be in awareness of it.
+When we are planning for the future, we must be aware of our thoughts and behaviour at that moment.

 Greater Cape Town

-Today January 2018 Capetonians and surrounding populations are finding themselves in a huge water shortage crisis.
+In January 2018 Capetonians and surrounding populations found themselves in a huge water shortage crisis.
 Why?
 Many people who 'could' plan for the future, did not do so, and now they are panicking.
 They stop living in the moment due to fear and anxiety!

 - Did landlords bother to install water tanks for their tenants?
 If not why not?